JacobDawson98/new-computer/README.md

 # Setting up a new computer

-My personal installation script for a new computer.
+Installation scripts for a new macOS or Ubuntu computer.

 Note, this sets up an extremely opinionated and highly personalized installation, with my preferences and dotfiles.
 Please adjust as needed!